danskespil/gradle-plugin-release/README.md

 # gradle-plugin-release
 Under Construction

 Handling releases.
-Based on ajoberstar'sgradle plugins and inspired by netflix nebula gradle plugin
+Based on ajoberstar's gradle plugins and inspired by netflix nebula gradle plugin

 # TODO
 Lots of stuff, I am sure, but the overall vision is like so: